xdoko01/Game-Console/README.md

 * easy integration into your existing code

 ## Running the code
-All console logic is implemented in the `pygame_console` package.
-Example game with console implementation is in `example_game.py`.
+All console logic is implemented in the `pgconsole` package.
+Example game with console implementation is in `examples/demo.py`.
-Folders `console_commands`, `console_scripts` and `console_configs` contain configurable console logic tailored for given game.
+Folders `examples/commands`, `examples/scripts` and `examples/configs` contain configurable console logic tailored for given game.
 Those can be further modified/extended to implement more logic / commands / scripts into the console.

 Make sure you have pygame >= 1.9.4 installed and run the code.

-* You will see pygame window with rectancle moving in random directions - simulation of game
+* You will see pygame window with rectancle moving in random directions - simulation of game.

-* By pressing F1 button you can toggle on/off console
+* By pressing F1 button you can toggle on/off console.

-* By pressing Esc key or closing the window or typing 'exit' will end the program
+* By pressing `Esc` key or closing the window or typing `exit` will end the program.

 ## How to use console features

 ### Python Commands
 When instanciating Console class you need to specify reference to the main game class that you want to manage.
-Instance of this class is then referenced as 'game'.
+Instance of this class is then referenced as `game`.
 Using console, you can then use standard python code with this instance.
-Python commands must start either with 'shell' keyword or simple exclamation mark '!'.
+Python commands must start either with `shell` keyword or simple exclamation mark `!` !shell.

 Examples of couple python commands that can be used with the example game are below: